huntermatthews/dotfiles/README.md

 to zsh a bit later.
 A decent amount of the code in these dotfiles stem or are inspired from Ryan's original project.

-I forked Holman's excellent start and then made it private for Corporate reasons.
+Hunter forked Holman's excellent start and then made it my own.